Guidelines for Submitting a CDF Case Study

 - End Users

-- Graduated and incubating projects can contribute.
+- Graduated, founding and incubating projects can contribute.
 These case studies can communicate release launch details or provide a project update.
 Sandbox projects cannot contribute a case study.
 The exception is a CDF member company can discuss their open source sandbox project during their allotted member case study.

 - CDF Ambassadors